Frequently Asked Questions

 eBay collects United States sales tax in all states.
 We only collect Massachusetts state tax on our website since that is where our LLC is registered.
 Additionally, the MM6B and MP7B are higher on eBay to compensate for the greatly increased sales fees they charge.

 The MM5A is only available on eBay.
-It is a simplified MM6B with no internal user adjustments and is our committment to main a unit offered for $199.
+It is a simplified MM6B with no internal user adjustments and is our committment to a unit for $199.

 What cartridges do you recommend?